Input Validation

 A copied commitment has the wrong

-pidand cannot be reopened consistently. - Signed commitment: attach a signature over the commitment with a key uniquely tied to the opener; a copied commitment fails signature verification.
+pidand cannot be reopened consistently. - Signed commitment: Contrary to the hash-based commitment, a signed

-Either construction prevents the rushing-adversary copy because the opener’s identity is now part of what the commitment binds to.
+Either construction prevents the rushing-adversary copy because the opener’s identity and the current session are now part of what the commitment binds to.

 (source):